Realtime Media and Devices

 AudioSink): rodio/cpal on desktop, AVAudioEngine / AAudio on mobile. - Video encode/decode (

 VideoEncoder/VideoDecoder):VideoEncoder::open(w, h, h265, bitrate_kbps)->encode(VideoFrame, force_keyframe) -> bytes;VideoDecoder::open(h265)->decode(bytes) -> Option<VideoFrame>.VideoEncoder::backend_name()reports the platform-native codec the build selects: gpu-video (Vulkan Video) on Linux/Windows desktop, VideoToolbox on Apple (Vulkan Video can't build there - no MoltenVK video), MediaCodec on Android.
 The handles + the selection are exposed cross-platform; the codec FFI itself is the on-device part.
-Use these at theazul-meetserialize/deserialize seam (send_chunkedcarries the encoded bytes).
+Use these at theazul-meetserialize/deserialize seam (your transport carries the encoded bytes).

 Testing without hardware